Automattic/jetpack/readme.txt

 * Image CDN: the CDN will now ignore attempts to specify percentages for width or height in an image tag.
 * Infinite Scroll: ensure the number of posts loaded when using Infinite Scroll respect Posts per page settings.
 * Latest Instagram Posts Block: avoid PHP warning when no images can be retrieved from Instagram.
+* Lazy Images: ensure that the feature does not cause issues when trying to print post including lots of images.
 * Publicize: ensure that custom messages can be saved when using the Portfolio Custom Post Type.
 * Stats: no longer incorrectly report a term ID as a post ID in some rare cases.
 * Videos: ensure Jetpack videos use the correct aspect ratio in both the editor and the frontend, even when used within column blocks.